 Reptile Habitats

-*This enclosure smaller than our 4'x2'x2' 120 gallon enclosure.
-It has an optional substrate barrier that can be attached using tape.* Our 36x18x18...
+NOW WITH GLASS DOORS! *This enclosure is 12" shorter than our 4'x2'x2' 120 gallon enclosure that has an optional substrate barrier that sticks in w...

 View full details